 For a complete review of the issues and relevant interactions of this Scoping Team, the following sections are made available in the later pages of this document:

-Background of the issue documenting how it was discovered and eventually approved for further exploration by the GNSO Council
+Background of the issue documenting how it was discovered and eventually approved for further exploration by the GNSO Council.

 Documentation of who participated in the Scoping Team’s deliberations, attendance records, and links to Statements of Interest as applicable.